Updated: June 12, 2023, at 10:10 a.m.

-Suboxone is one of the most common forms of medication-assisted treatment (MAT) that is used in substance abuse facilities and rehabs to help patients who are suffering from withdrawals.
-If you are interested in finding help for you or your loved one’s drug or alcohol addiction, finding a suboxone clinic near you may be able to help.
+Suboxone is one of the most common forms of medication-assisted treatment (MAT) that is used in substance abuse treatment facilities and rehab centers to help patients who are suffering from withdrawal symptoms.
+If you are interested in finding help for your or your loved one’s drug or alcohol addiction, finding a suboxone clinic near you may be able to help.

-Before we explore how you can find a suboxone program to help you and how other substance abuse faculties may be able to help, let’s first examine what exactly suboxone is and how it may be able to help with people who have addiction problems.
+Before we explore how you can find a suboxone program to help you and how other substance abuse faculties may be able to help, let’s first examine what exactly suboxone is and how it may be able to help people who have addiction problems.

 What Is Suboxone?

-Suboxone is the brand name for buprenorphine and naloxone, a form of medication-assisted treatment that is used to help those who are dealing with substance abuse issues.
+Suboxone is the brand name for buprenorphine and naloxone, a form of MAT used to help those who are dealing with substance abuse issues.

-Buprenorphine is an opioid partial agonist, this means that it will produce effects such as euphoria and respiratory depression at low to moderate doses.
+Buprenorphine is an opioid partial agonist, which means that it will produce effects such as euphoria and respiratory depression at low-to-moderate doses.
 While this is similar to some substances of abuse, such as opioids, the effects are much weaker than the likes of heroin or even methadone.

-Unlike many other forms of opioids, buprenorphine’s effects will increase with each dose up until a certain point, this is known as the “ceiling effect,” according to the online journal Clinical Pharmacology & Therapeutics.
-This is used to lower the risk of misuse, dependency, and side effects.
+Unlike many other forms of opioids, buprenorphine’s effects will increase with each dose up until a certain point; this is known as the “ceiling effect,” according to the online journal Clinical Pharmacology & Therapeutics.
+This is used to lower the risk of: